ducquando/learn-swift/language guide/4-functions-and-closures.md

 Taa daa!
 Our recursion works just in time for a break.
 After the break, we will move to something called `closure`.

-<-- ## 6.
-Closures -->

 ## Demo Code
-Above example codes are avaialable in the folder *Code* under the name [4-functions-and-closures.playground](../../../code/4-functions-and-closures.playground).
-For instruction to preview code directly on Github, please refer to this section on [Code Preview](../../../README.md/#code-preview).
+Above example codes are avaialable in the folder *Code* under the name [4-functions-and-closures.playground](../../../tree/main/code/4-functions-and-closures.playground).
+For instruction to preview code directly on Github, please refer to this section on [Code Preview](../../../blob/main/README.md/#code-preview).

 ## References
 Inc., A. (2022). *Language Guide*.
 The Swift Programming Language (Swift 5.6).
 Retrieved March 25, 2022, from https://docs.swift.org/swift-book/LanguageGuide